eazy5061/Drivers-of-HDB-Resale-Price/README.md

 <br>

-* The challenges for this project is that it has only 7 days duration before submission and the first 2 days is the selection of the topic for the project which I am still stuck which topic shall I do.
+* The challenges for this project is that it has only 7 days duration before submission and the first 2 days is the selection of the topic for the project which I was still stuck on which topic shall I do.
-* After decided the topic, I started off aimlessly as I feel that I am running out of time.
-After wasted sometime doing aimlessly and I decided to approache my trainer, Bishmer for advice.
+* After decided the topic, I started off aimlessly as I felt that I am running out of time.
+After wasted sometime doing aimlessly, I decided to approach my trainer, Bishmer for advice.
 Managed to catch up on time and complete it within the schedule.
 Stress handling and time management is important.

 <br>